php-fig/fig-standards/proposed/http-message.md

 ### 1.6 Uploaded files

-`ServerRequestInterface` specifies two methods for retrieving uploaded file metadata. `getFileParams()` is intended as a canonical source for the raw data normally present in PHP's `$_FILES` superglobal.
+`ServerRequestInterface` specifies a method for retrieving a tree of upload files in a normalized structure, with each leaf an instance of `UploadedFileInterface`.

 The `$_FILES` superglobal has some well-known problems when dealing with arrays of file inputs.
 As an example, if you have a form that submits an array of files